What is RegTech?

 How RegTech Works

 At the core of RegTech is automation.
 More stringent guidelines for reporting by financial institutions was one of the most prominent changes enacted through post-crash legislation.
 This has meant a marked increase in data which banks and other entities are mandated to pass along to regulatory agencies for examination.
-These documents are simply too massive in scale for humans to monitor manually, and RegTech has filled this void admirably by using tools such as predictive analytics and machine learning to flag anomalies and trends to detect and root out illegal or irresponsible activity.
+These documents are too massive in scale for humans to monitor manually, and RegTech has filled this void admirably by using tools such as predictive analytics and machine learning to flag anomalies and trends to detect and root out illegal or irresponsible activity.

-These complex algorithms allow technology to replace a human regulator, who could not do the job as efficiently or effectively.
+These sophisticated algorithms allow technology to replace a human regulator, who could not do the job as efficiently or effectively.
 RegTech companies work in combination with regulatory agencies, with cloud computing facilitating the exchange of information between private RegTech companies and the public-sector agencies which employ their services.
 While FinTech has bred efficiency resulting in lower costs for the consumer, banks and financial institutions have seen unprecedented savings from the growth and increasing sophistication of RegTech.

 How Financial Institutions Benefit from RegTech